Paulinho (footballer, born January 1983)

-Paulo Robspierry Carreiro (福保羅; born 16 January 1983), commonly known as Paulinho ([pawˈlĩɲu]; 保連奴) or Paulinho Piracicaba, is a Brazilian-born Hong Kong professional footballer who currently plays for Hong Kong Premier League club HKFC.
+Paulo Robspierry Carreiro (福保羅; born 16 January 1983), commonly known as Paulinho ([pawˈlĩɲu]; 保連奴) or Paulinho Piracicaba, is a former professional footballer who played as an attacking midfielder or a striker.
+Born in Brazil, he represented Hong Kong internationally.

 Club career

-Shenzhen
+Shenzhen FC

-On 31 December 2015, Paulinho transferred to China League One side Shenzhen for a 7 unit fee and commanded a 2 year deal.
+On 31 December 2015, Paulinho transferred to China League One side Shenzhen FC for a 7 unit fee and commanded a 2 year deal.
 However due to his recurring injury issues at the club, Paulinho would sit out for most of the season and would make his debut in the league against Qingdao Jonoon until he was subbed off in the 74th minute.
 Due to his injuries issues again, he would be sent to the Netherlands for surgery twice and making 4 appearances for Shenzhen as a total.

 Kitchee

 On 12 July 2017, Kitchee announced that Paulinho would return to the club.
 Paulinho would make his 2nd debut for the club against Yuen Long as a substitute coming in to replace Lam Zhi Gin in the 63rd minute and helping Kitchee gain a 3-0 victory.
 He would score his first goal in his return against Rangers, scoring a header 91 minutes in to assist Kitchee in 1 7-0 victory.